pusher/atom-pair/README.md

 ##Free And Open For Everyone

 Currently, you are given default Pusher credentials when you install the package, so that you can get started with as less friction as possible.
 Communication will take place over a randomly generated channel name.
-However, for improved security, we encourage you to [create a free account](https://pusher.com/signup?utm_source=Reddit&utm_medium=Atom.io_Package_Page&utm_campaign=AtomPair) and enter your own app key and app secret by going to `AtomPair: Set configuration keys` in the command palette.
+However, for improved security, we encourage you to [create a free account](https://pusher.com/signup?utm_source=Reddit&utm_medium=Atom.io_Package_Page&utm_campaign=AtomPair) and enter your own app key and app secret by going to your Package Settings.
 A free Sandbox plan should be more than enough for your pairing sessions.

 ###Contributing